KingLegitto/KingLegitto/README.md

-- 👑 Hi, I'm Legitto.
-- 🎯 I like making apps.
+- 💻 Apps
+- 📈 Data science
+- 🤖 Machine Learning

-- 🔥 Next + Tailwind + Fastapi = ✨.
+- 🔥 Next + Tailwind + Fastapi + Sci-kit = ✨.

 <!---
 KingLegitto/KingLegitto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.